LyubomirT/LyubomirT/README.md

 ## 📫 How to reach me:

-You can contact me on Discord (LyubomirT#4035), or using email: ternavski103@gmail.com
+You can contact me on Discord (@lyubomirt), or using email: ternavski103@gmail.com